SISLT HOME OF GIRLS SOFTBALL

 The positive and empowering messages that softball teaches include:

 - What it means to be part of a team.
 Learning to work with others and to set goals as a group empowers us to achieve more and facilitates the development of leadership skills.
+We are stronger as a collective when we strive to be our best and support each other at the same time.
 It can also inspire us to pay it forward through volunteerism or mentoring others to succeed.
-Girls will watch women who help women and learn that they help us all.

 - It’s okay to make mistakes.
 Learning how to receive constructive criticism and improve from it helps us to evolve through hard work into our best selves.